PilotDataPlatform/download/README.md

 ## Helm Charts

-Components of the Pilot Platform are available as helm charts for installation on Kubernetes: [Upload Service Helm Charts](https://github.com/PilotDataPlatform/helm-charts/tree/main/download-service)
+Components of the Pilot Platform are available as helm charts for installation on Kubernetes: [Download Service Helm Charts](https://github.com/PilotDataPlatform/helm-charts/tree/main/download-service)

 # Colaboration